sselvamani22/capybara-select2/README.md

 https://github.com/thoughtbot/factory_girl

-##If you want, you can install this gem,
+##If you required then you can install this below gems,

 - factory_girl-> create database
 - rspec-rails-> base of the testing